juliabirkett/ddt-training/README.md

 1) To improve your store's security, make sure the manager is _really_ a manager by asking for a password when they log in.
 If the password matches `admin123`, then we can trust they're a manager!
 2) Some products sold in your store can only be bought by adults (e.g. cigarettes, alcohol).
 Make sure your store complies with the law!
+3) Make sure customers also verify their identity with a log in, asking them their birthday.
+4) Change the catalog to only show products based on customer's age.
+5) Expand the app by exposing it in an API.
+Tip: using http4k library.